anton2785-bit/Antons-USB-splitter/README.md

 ## Why i made this project

 * I made the USB splitter because I want to have a USB hub closer to my keyboard or me in general so that I dont have to dive behind my  PC to plug a USB.
-* Also this version is smaller and if I dont need the 3.0 speeds I will be able to use this one.

   ---
   ## Images
   * This is an image of the schematic: